 Students must consult with their advisors before registering for courses.
 (See section 2.4, “Breadth and Depth in Coursework").

 None of the programs in Spanish and Portuguese have an M.A. thesis requirement.
-Instead, students in the MA in Spanish with Concentration in Spanish Literatures and Cultures and students in the MA in Portuguese must complete MA exams in their fourth semester of the program (described below in section 5.1.1).
-Students in the MA in Spanish with Concentration in Spanish Linguistics must turn in an MA research paper in their fourth semester in the program (described below in section 5.1.2).
+Instead, students in the MA in Spanish Literatures and Cultures and the MA in Spanish Linguistics must turn in an MA research paper in their fourth semester in the program (described bellow in section 5.1.1 and 5.1.2) and students in the MA in Portuguese must turn in an MA thesis.

 For students entering with an M.A., the Ph.D. degree requires at least 64 hours of graduate credit, of which at least 32 hours must be in formal coursework (i.e., 400- and 500- level courses) taken in residence on this campus.
 When combined with the M.A taken in this department and in the same program, at least 96 hours are required, of which at least 64 (between M.A. and PhD) must be taken in residence.
 It should be kept in mind that the above required number of hours in coursework represents a minimum and that students may be asked to take additional coursework if deemed necessary, usually in order to make up entrance requirements or to provide further training in areas that complement their research specialization.
 (See individual program descriptions.)
 Independent Study (595) courses do not count toward the 32 minimum required hours of formal coursework, with the exceptions outlined in Section 4.5.
 For the remaining hours, a student enrolls in 599 thesis credit once they have scheduled their preliminary examinations.
 In order to comply with U.S. immigration laws, international students should continuously register for zero or more hours of 599 until the thesis is deposited.